6.4 Crash Response, Scene Safety, and Initial Management

 Key Takeaways

-• BPOC Chapter 22 states that traffic-related incidents are among the deadliest activities for law enforcement officers and requires safety-focused response planning.
+• BPOC Chapter 22 calls traffic-related incidents among the deadliest activities for officers and orders a safety-first response before investigation.

 PriorityBPOC actionWhy it appears on exams